About this guide

 Waste not, want not

-In 2010-11 Australians generated 48 million tonnes of waste per year.
+Australians generate 64 million tonnes of waste a year.
 This includes waste from our kitchens, bathrooms, laundries, gardens, and from building and construction activities.
 By making smarter purchasing decisions and disposing of waste wisely you can reduce the amount of waste going to landfill and reduce spending on items you don't end up using.

 Think before you buy and throw